Cornel Wilde: Early life

 Wilde was born in 1912 in Privigye, Kingdom of Hungary (now Prievidza, Slovakia), although his year and place of birth are usually and inaccurately given as 1915 in New York City.
-His Hungarian Jewish parents were Vojtech Béla Weisz (anglicized to Louis Bela Wilde) and Renée Mary Vid (Rayna Miryam).
-He was named for his paternal grandfather, and upon arrival in the United States at the age of seven in 1920, his name was Anglicized to Cornelius Louis Wilde.
+Wilde's Hungarian Jewish parents were Vojtech Béla Weisz (anglicized to Louis Bela Wilde) and Renée Mary Vid (Rayna Miryam), and he was named Kornél Lajos after his paternal grandfather.
+The family emigrated to the United States via first class passage aboard a Dutch steamer in 1920, when Kornél was seven years old.
+His name was anglicized (as was commonly done at the time in the United States) to Cornelius Louis Wilde.

-A talented linguist and an astute mimic, he had an ear for languages which became apparent later in his acting career.
-Wilde attended the City College of New York as a pre-med student, completing the four-year course in three years and winning a scholarship to the Physicians and Surgeons College at Columbia University.
-Wilde entered Columbia University, class of 1933, as one of the youngest undergraduates.
-He fenced for the Columbia Lions fencing team.
-He won the National Novice Foils Championship held at the New York Athletic Club in 1929.
+His father's job with a cosmetics firm meant that as a child he travelled in Europe, where he picked up several languages.
+Wilde entered Columbia University in New York City as a freshman in the fall of 1929.
+He fenced for the Columbia Lions fencing team, and won the National Novice Foils Championship held at the New York Athletic Club in 1929.

-He qualified for the United States fencing team for the 1936 Summer Olympic Games, but quit the team before the games in order to take a role in the theater.
+Wilde qualified for the United States fencing team for the 1936 Summer Olympic Games in Third Reich Berlin, but he quit the team before the games and took a role in the theater.
 In preparation for an acting career, he and his new wife Marjory Heinzen (later to be known as Patricia Knight) shaved years off their ages, three for him and five for her.
 As a result, most publicity records and subsequent sources wrongly indicate a 1915 birth for Wilde.

 Career

 Theatre

 After studying at Theodora Irvine's Studio of the Theatre, Wilde began appearing in plays in stock and in New York.
 He made his Broadway debut in 1935 in Moon Over Mulberry Street.
 He also appeared in Love Is Not So Simple, Daughters of Etreus, and Having Wonderful Time.

 He did the illustrations for Fencing, a 1936 textbook on fencing and wrote a fencing play, Touché, under the pseudonym of Clark Wales in 1937.
 He toured with Tallulah Bankhead in a production of Antony and Cleopatra; during the run he married his co-star Patricia Knight.

 Acting jobs were sporadic over the next few years.
 Wilde supplemented his income with exhibition fencing matches; his wife also did modelling work.
 Wilde wrote plays, some of which were performed by the New York Drama Guild.

 Wilde was hired as a fencing teacher by Laurence Olivier for his 1940 Broadway production of Romeo and Juliet and was given the role of Tybalt in the production.
-Although the show only had a small run, his performance in this role netted him a Hollywood film contract with Warner Bros.
+Although the show had only a small run, his performance in this role netted him a Hollywood film contract with Warner Bros.